elton-okawa/todo-crud-challenge/docs/improvements.md

 ### Frontend

-- Load GraphQL schema from server
+- Optimistic update new TODO